-In this PostgreSQL tutorial, we will discuss PostgreSQL ALTER TABLE to make changes to the properties of the table such as removing columns from the table, renaming columns and etc.
+As a developer working on PostgreSQL, I have many requirements to work with the ALTER TABLE command.
+In this PostgreSQL tutorial, we will discuss PostgreSQL ALTER TABLE to make changes to the properties of the table, such as removing columns from the table, renaming columns, etc.

 PostgreSQL ALTER TABLE

-The ALTER TABLE command in PostgreSQL is used to modify the properties of the table like changing the table name, column name, adding column new column to the existing table and etc.
+The ALTER TABLE command in PostgreSQL is used to modify the properties of a table, such as changing the table name or column name, adding a new column to the existing table, and so on.

 The syntax of how to use the ALTER TABLE in PostgreSQL is given below.